Dealing with a Nurse Case Manager in Your Workers’ Compensation Case

 In 2011, the Pennsylvania Legislature implemented the Construction Workplace Misclassification Act.
 The Act provided certain protections to injured workers and limited the situations in which an employer could hide behind designating an employee as an “independent contractor”.
-Under the Pa Workers’ Comp Act, only workers designated as “employees” are eligible for workers’ compensation wage […]
+Under the Pa Workers’ Comp Act, only workers designated as “employees” are eligible for workers’ compensation wage loss […]

 You were hurt on-the-job.
 Your coworkers saw it.
 Even your boss knows it wasn’t your fault.
 So why was your claim for workers’ compensation denied?
 Do you have any hope left of getting the benefits you know you deserve?
 Not everyone who deserves workers’ compensation gets approval for the necessary benefits.
 Entirely too often, a […]